brianhigh/lp2da/getting_started.md

 When installing software, install [Anaconda Python 3](https://www.continuum.io/downloada) (latest version).
 Anaconda will include Jupyter Notebook and Spyder.
 This is all free software.

+NOTE: The first course in the list above is based on Python 2.7 *not* Python 3.